LunaZ13/Pro-README_Generator/src/readme.md

    - [Questions](#questions)

   ## Description:
-  professional README file.
+  I was tasked with creating a command line application that will dynamically generate a professional README file.
 The user is prompted with questions about their project and a README.MD file is generated with the users input.

   ## Installation:
   Follow the steps below:
-  clone respository, install node.js, install inquirer
+  Clone repository, install node.js, npm install inquirer

   ## Usage:
   Open the terminal.
 When you type in index.js, you will be prompted with a series of questions that will then generate a README file in the src folder.